📚

 C- Crises

-The Moroccan Crisis, beginning in 1905, expanded the old rivalry between France and Germany when Germany helped Morocco begin an independence movement against France.
+The Moroccan Crisis beginning in 1905 expanded the old rivalry between France and Germany when Germany helped Morocco begin an independence movement against France.
 This rivalry began during the Franco-Prussian war.

 The Bosnian Crisis of 1908 started when Austria expanded into the Balkan region, annexing Bosnia and Herzegovina.
-Not only did Serbia fear they would be annexed next, but they also had their dreams of uniting these same territories under Serbian rule ruined.
+Not only did Serbia fear they would be annexed next, they also had their dreams of uniting these same territories under Serbian rule ruined.

 https://s-media-cache-ak0.pinimg.com/736x/f8/b9/79/f8b979902c60b900863dc1c9b30e798b.jpg